Personality vs. temperament: getting to know your 3 year old!

 This child is not fussy.
 Their sleeping and eating cycles are on point.
 They easily adapt to change and generally exhibit a good disposition.

 They value consistency.
-When they are presented with something that messes with their home routine, they get a bit frazzled.
+Something that messes with their home routine may frazzle them a bit.

 Just be there to guide them through these times and keep encouraging their positive attitude.

 This type of child struggles with eating, sleeping, and waste elimination patterns.